 - Denominator: “the bottom number that tells how many equal parts in a whole,” “the number below the line in a common fraction,” and “a divisor”

-When students learn about fractions in the earlier grades, fractions are represented with images like those below, with the numerator being the colored part (or white part) and the denominator being the total number of pieces.
+When students learn about fractions in the earlier grades, images like the ones below represent fractions.
+The numerator is the colored part (or white part), and the denominator is the total number of pieces.

 We’ll look at fraction models more in depth in a future post.